pythonbyexample/PBE/tutorial/blockyblocks.rst

 The main class will only have one method which checks if the game is finished.
 I've added the counter Loop to avoid infinite recursion in the flood fill algorithm which happens at the end of game when tiles start incrementing each other in circles.
-The check above triggers when the counter wraps around to zero.
+The check in `Tile.increment()` triggers when the counter wraps around to zero:

 .. sourcecode:: python